Create an account

 Start early; leave a buffer of time at end of day.
 The winter season means shorter days after all and helicopters can’t rescue in the dark.
 This means you need to make sure your emergency kit can help you out if you are stuck outdoors for a few hours.

-6. Tell people where you are going
+6. Tell people which winter trails you are exploring

-7. Choose your routes wisely
+7. Choose winter routes wisely

 Snowshoeing safety tips